luigi-asprino/fn2wn/README.md

 ### Additional flavors

-- **Reckless flavor**: The reckless flavor uses an heuristic in order to extend base mappings with synset's direct hyponym.
+- **Reckless flavor (R)** : The reckless flavor uses an heuristic in order to extend base mappings with synset's direct hyponym.

-- **Specific flavor**: if a synset is associated with two frames of the same hierarchy, only the most specific one is kept.
+- **Specific flavor (S)**: if a synset is associated with two frames of the same hierarchy, only the most specific one is kept.

 ### Mapping implementation